Rowing VO2max Estimator

 Tips and notes

 Test only when fully rested and warmed up, and pace the 2K evenly: a blowout in the first 500m wrecks your average power and undersells your fitness.
 Because the estimate assumes typical rowing economy, treat the number as a benchmark to beat over a training block rather than an exact physiological value.
-If you have access to a real graded test, use that for your zones and reserve this estimator for quick, frequent progress checks between formal assessments.
+If you have access to a real graded test on a metabolic cart, use that for your zones and reserve this estimator for quick, frequent progress checks between formal assessments.